Omegapoint/speakers/README.md

 The root directory contains

 - abstracts
-    - The abstracts found in this directory are talks held by speakers at Omegapoint.
+    - Abstracts found in this directory are talks held by speakers at Omegapoint.
 - speakers
-    - This directory contains pictures and biographies about each speaker at Omegapoint.
+    - Pictures and biographies about each speaker at Omegapoint.
+- template
+    - Templates to be used when adding a speaker for the first time to the repository.

 ## Usage
 To compile speaker and talk information, run